copper-engine/copper-engine.github.io/docs/tutorial1.md

 #### Step 5: WorkFlow with multiple versions

 For long running Workflows it might be needed to have the same workflow in mutliple versions.
-We want to change the business logik for new Workflow instances, but still running instances should still complete the workflow with the old business logik.
+We want to change the business logic for new workflow instances, but still running instances should still complete the workflow with the old business logik.

 For this each workflow has @WorkflowDescription annotation with version attributes.
 Per default the engine uses for new Workflow instances the newest version.